Stevens Institute of Technology: Distinct Buildings

+S.S.
+Stevens (dorm boat)

+The SS Stevens, a 473-foot, 14,893-ton ship, served as a floating dormitory from 1968 to 1975 for approximately 150 students.
+Moored on the Hudson River at the foot of campus across from New York City, this first collegiate floating dormitory became one of the best-known college landmarks in the country.

+Purchased by the institute to fill a shortfall in student housing, the ship's operating costs during the initial years of service were comparable to conventional land-based dormitory housing.
+In later years, however, the ship's burgeoning operating and repair costs, combined with a more favorable housing outlook, forced the institute to sell Stevens in 1975.
+In tribute, one of her 6-ton anchors was prominently placed on the campus grounds by the graduating Class of 1975.
+In August 1975, the ship was towed to a shipyard in Chester, Pennsylvania, and she was subsequently scrapped in 1979.

+The anchor was briefly removed during the construction of the UCC Towers, but was brought back after student advocacy in April 2024.

 S.C.
 Williams Library Archives

 Stevens’ S.C.
-Williams Library houses the university's Special Collections, which contain the largest compendium of items relating to Frederick Winslow Taylor, Class of 1883; one of the finest accumulations in the Western Hemisphere of prints, manuscripts in facsimile and books by and about Leonardo da Vinci; and artwork by Alexander Calder.
-The Taylor collection consists largely of his personal and work-related correspondence regarding implementation of scientific management, a field in which he was a pioneer, as well as portraits, photographs, furniture and ephemera belonging to the Taylor family.
+Williams Library houses the university's special collections, which contain the largest compendium of items relating to Frederick Winslow Taylor; prints, manuscripts in facsimile and books by and about Leonardo da Vinci; and artwork by Alexander Calder, who studied at Stevens.
 The other collection hallmark, the "Leonardo da Vinci Room," was donated by John W. Lieb, Class of 1880.

-The library's archives also house many Stevens family documents and artifacts from early American and New Jersey history dating to the American Revolutionary War.
-The Archives and Special Collections department aims to engage the student, faculty, staff, alumni, and local and global communities with these primary sources and artifacts.
+The library's archives also house Stevens family documents and artifacts from early American and New Jersey history dating to the American Revolutionary War.
 The Hoboken Historical Museum hosted a six-month exhibition on the Stevens Family and their contributions to American life and featured many of the library's contents.
-In early 2015, the Stevens Class of 1960 produced a documentary titled "Stevens and Sons: America's First Family of Engineers" narrated by Richard Reeves '60 that highlighted the family's contributions.